astronomer/docs/learn/cloud-ide-tutorial.md

 2. Rename your cell from `cell_1` to `query_table`.
 This will also change the name of your task in the pipeline view on the right side of the screen.

-3. Paste the following SQL code into your cell to select all records that do not contain any NULL values in any column:
+3. Paste the following SQL code into your cell to select all records that do not contain any NULL values in any column.
+Make sure to add your database and schema name to in the code.

 ```sql
 SELECT * FROM <your database>.<your_schema>.DOG_INTELLIGENCE